zhangjofo/book-demo-backend/README.md

 * Use unified exception code to throw errors and reduce the use of try and catch
 * Unified log processing
-* Use traceId to track log location problems (To be processed)
+* Use traceId to track log location problems

 #### 4. Performance considerations